-Continental tires eg with ProTection technology can be used on pedelces (e25).
+Continental tires with ProTection technology can be used on pedelces (e25).

 Specialicts with ECE-R75 approval to be run on S-pedelecs are marked with e50 and are specifically designed to resist against the additional forces and come with higher mileage.
 Also they come with stronger puncture protection layers resulting in comparably higher Safety Levels.

-Being a member of ETRTO Continental tires are developed along ETRTO recommendations.
-By making your tire choice keep in mind that in a tendencially smaller rim the tire sits higher, whereas in wider rims the tire would sink in.
+Working with ETRTO Continental tires are developed in close relation to ETRTO's recommendations.
+By making your tire choice keep in mind that in a tendencially smaller rim the tire sits higher, whereas in wider rims the tyre would sink in.
 Therefore picking a medium size from the range makes a good go-to-solution.

 The overall answer is there is no absolute wrong or right.
 Merely the tire pressure of choice depends on the system weight (rider, bike), riding style and circumstances e.g. wet and cold, as well as personal preferences.

 On the tire sidewall you can always find the max pressure given.
-Rest assured that in our testing labs we are challenging tires with much more and less air pressure than the recommendation range.
+In our testing labs we are challenging tires with much more and less air pressure than the recommendation range.

 Modern tire compounds are very complex.
 Ingredients are added to the tire’s rubber compound during production required for both processing and to achieve key tire performance characteristics.

 We strive to minimise the use of ingredients that are of animal origin and use as many plant based ingredients as possible, but the extent to which animal ingredients are used varies between tire specifications, due to performance requirements, and local conditions at the production site so the products cannot always be described as vegan.